lupyuen/lupyuen.github.io/src/expander.md

 [(__irq_attach__ comes from the BL602 IRQ Driver)](https://github.com/lupyuen/incubator-nuttx/blob/pinedio/sched/irq/irq_attach.c#L37-L136)

-(Specific GPIO Interrupts are enabled later when we attach an Interrupt Handler Callback to the specific GPIO)
+(Specific GPIO Interrupts are enabled later when we attach an Interrupt Callback to the specific GPIO)

 To prevent reuse of GPIOs, we prepare the array that will __mark the used GPIOs__...